 2. When you open it for the first time, click OK in the message that appears.

-Now the conversion is done.
 (To delete the contacts imported into ContactsMate from the CSV file, click New Group in the sidebar, select all contacts in this group with Command-A, press the Delete key, and confirm by clicking Delete in the pop-up that appears.)

 1. Download and install ContactsMate.